jahangir842/jekyll/README.md

 By following this guide, you can quickly get started with Jekyll and create a static website or blog.
 Let me know if you need further assistance!

+this line added from github

+this too by github